stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 and eternal gem wherein all that wonder sparkles crystallised to light your evening path.
 Behold!
-It is not over unknown seas but back over well-known years that your quest must go; back to the bright strange things of infancy and the quick sun-drenched glimpses of magic that old scenes brought to wide young eyes.
+It is not over unknown seas but back over well-known years that your quest must go; back to the bright strange things of infancy and the quick sun-drenched glimpses of magic that old scenes brought to wide young eyes."_

-   "For know you, that your gold and marble city of wonder is only the sum of what you have seen and loved in youth.
+_"For know you, that your gold and marble city of wonder is only the sum of what you have seen and loved in youth.
 It is the glory of Boston's hillside roofs and western windows aflame with sunset; of the flower-fragrant Common and the great dome on the hill and the tangle of gables and chimneys in the violet valley where the many-bridged Charles